Skip to content

 Are there copyright issues when combining GIFs?

-Yes.
-GIFs sourced from movies, TV shows, or other copyrighted content carry the same copyright restrictions as the original.
-Use GIFs you’ve created yourself or those under Creative Commons licenses.
-Giphy’s content policy states that any GIF using copyrighted footage requires permission from the rights holder.
+Yes, and it’s the area that trips up creators the most often.
+GIFs sourced from movies, TV shows, music videos, or other copyrighted footage carry the same restrictions as the originals, and reusing them commercially without permission can trigger DMCA takedowns on most platforms within hours.
+Use GIFs you’ve created yourself or those released under Creative Commons licenses whenever possible.
+Giphy’s content policy states that any GIF using copyrighted footage requires permission from the rights holder before redistribution at scale.

 Can I combine GIFs on my phone?